kimseonkyoung/nio-network-lab/README.md

 # nio-network-lab
-Step-by-step lab exploring Java network I/O: from BIO to NIO and Netty
+Step-by-step lab exploring Java network I/O models: from blocking BIO to non-blocking NIO and Netty.

+> Practical project for backend devleopers to understand and compare how Java handles concurrent network communication.